MattiooFR/mattioofr.github.io/posts/blackjack-the-21-game.md

 *Blackjack can be beaten !*

 You will see how to be at least break even with the house, and maybe have a small advantage over the long run with easy methods to learn, and how and why they work.
-I tried to summarise many books that I read and kept only what I thought was useful and easily shareable.
+I tried to summarize many books that I read and kept only what I thought was useful and easily shareable.
 I’ll put the list of the book I read at the end if you want to dig deeper in the world of beating the blackjack game.
 <!-- TEASER_END -->
 ## A bit of History

 Ed Thorp discussed a number of the first systems in his book Beat the Dealer in 1962.
-Prior him the only card counting system was recognised by the casinos as valid was « casing the aces » in which a player would markedly increase his bet (like from $5 to $500) in the second half of the deck if no aces had been dealt in the first half.
+Prior him the only card counting system was recognized by the casinos as valid was « casing the aces » in which a player would markedly increase his bet (like from $5 to $500) in the second half of the deck if no aces had been dealt in the first half.
 In 1956, a group of mathematician - Roger Baldwin, Wilbert Cantey, Herbert Maisel, and James McDermott - applied the statistical analysis to the game of blackjack, and published the Basic Strategy on a technical journal for mathematicians.
 This strategy, followed rigorously, would narrow the house edge, making blackjack close to a break even for the player over the long run.
 Using computers, Thorp discovered that the removal of any low card such as 2, 3, 4, 5, 6 or 7 was advantageous to the player in varying degrees, and the contrary (removal of high cards valued 10 or 11 point) was hurting the player’s chances dramatically.
 One of the systems he developed after those analysis is called the « **ten-count** ».
 In this system tens and non-tens are counted separately.
 Larger bets were placed as the proportion of tens to non-tens in the deck became larger.
 He used this strategy for a while and the casino detected that something was wrong as the number of player using it increased, and they decided to change the rules of the game in 1964.
 The rule changes did not last for long because players abandoned the blackjack tables rather than play against the new rules.
 They decided to change the rules back to previous because of the large profit they were now missing, even with the counter.
 After that, blackjack became one of the most popular table game in the U.S. casinos.